Where do I begin ?

 You can also help out by simply running the daily git snapshots and/or latest -mm kernels on a regular basis.
 Use them as your every-day kernel, watch for regressions and bugs (build them with some of the debugging options enabled).
 Then if/when you spot a regression or bug (make it a habit to check dmesg once in a while), write up a detailed bug report and submit it to the list and relevant maintainers.
 That's a *very* useful thing to do.
 You can also try to actively provoke bugs by stressing different areas of the kernel or just by trying out unusual things.
 Personally the first thing I do every morning when I turn on my PC is fetch the latest git snapshot from kernel.org, build it, install it, boot it and then use that as my kernel for the day (ok, maybe not every day, but at least I do it every other day).
 It's perfect if you are able to fix the bug you found and can submit a patch along with your bug report, but it's in no way required.
 If you can submit a detailed and well written bug report then that is worth it's weight in gold.

-You can also dig through the source looking for files that don't conform to the official kernel CodingStyle (see Documentation/CodingStyle for details).
-Then clean up the file so it does conform (hint: scripts/lindent is helpful to get started but don't assume it gets everthing right, it needs manual verification and correction).
+You can also dig through the source looking for files that don't conform to the official kernel CodingStyle (see Documentation/process/coding-style.rst for details).
+Then clean up the file so it does conform (hint: scripts/lindent is helpful to get started but don't assume it gets everything right, it needs manual verification and correction).

-Another easy thing to get started with is simply build a lot of kernels, log all the output from the build process, look for any warnings or errors that show up, pick one at a time, investigate *why* the compiler warns or errors out, create a patch to fix the problem, submit it, listen to the feedback you get (possibly correct the patch), then move on to the next warning/build error. "make randconfig" is useful to generate a bunch of random configs to build and is an easy way to gather lots of warnings and errors to investigate (just make sure you don't waste time on configs that are generated with CONFIG_EXPERIMENTAL set - skip those).
+Another easy thing to get started with is simply build a lot of kernels, log all the output from the build process, look for any warnings or errors that show up, pick one at a time, investigate *why* the compiler warns or errors out, create a patch to fix the problem, submit it, listen to the feedback you get (possibly correct the patch), then move on to the next warning/build error. "make randconfig" is useful to generate a bunch of random configs to build and is an easy way to gather lots of warnings and errors to investigate.
 This is useful work.

-As you get more experienced you can try to get involved in projects discussed on the LKML (you should be following this list regularly by now) that interrest you.
+As you get more experienced you can try to get involved in projects discussed on the LKML (you should be following this list regularly by now) that interest you.

 Before you do anything else make sure you have (as a minimum) read the following documents :